sylvainmasson/vue-poc/README.md

 - HelloWorld.vue : index included links to the others pages
 - Table : example of datatable component with data provides by JsonPlaceHolder
 - Albums : CRUD implementation with FireBase Database
-- Fiche album : détail d'un album
+- Card album : album details

 The project was built with vue-cli full-featured Webpack + vue-loader setup with hot reload, linting, testing & css extraction :